hray001/DataStructures/README.md

 `vector< vector<string>`.
 What I really wanted to do however was map `int` values to said `vector<string>` so getting too caught up in using vectors, I confused myself and overcomplicated things by trying to force something simple into something complex when I did not need to.
-Simple solutions are always preferred to complex solutions.
+Simple solutions should be preferred to complex solutions.

 ###Readings
 [Uses of data structures] (http://stackoverflow.com/questions/1539069/practical-uses-of-different-data-structures)